Higgigamer19/pve-ww/README.md

 systemctl restart nfs-server
 ```

 ### 2.2.
-NFS Mount for Warewulf Node (Optional)
+NFS Mount for Warewulf Node (OPTIONAL)

-If you have a dedicated storage box your using for your pve states, lets mount it to our Warewulf node.
+If, and only if, you have a dedicated storage box your using for your pve states, lets mount it to our Warewulf node.
 Add the following line to `/etc/fstab` in your Warewulf box:

 ```fstab
 {IP_ADDR}:"/desired/path/to/node/states" /mnt/pve-node-states nfs defaults 0 0